maccmu/macposts/README.md

 Windows, and macOS platforms.

 Normal users are advised to use the precompiled packages (or “wheels” in Python jargon), which are on the [GitHub Releases page][releases].
+You will see a large variety of files on that page with some cryptic [compatibility tags].
+If you do not know which one to use, here are our recommended steps:

+1. Check your Python version.
+If you are using Python 3.12, then you need to use those files including the string “cp312”.
+2. Now from those files, select the one that works for your platform:
+   - On Linux using glibc (e.g., Debian, Fedora, Ubuntu, etc.), search for “manylinux”.
+On Linux using musl libc (e.g., Alpine Linux), search for “musllinux”.
+   - On Windows, search for “win”.
+   - On macOS with the new silicon chips (the “M” chips), search for “arm64”.
+On macOS with the older Intel chips, search for “universal2”.

-For example, if you are using Python 3.12 on GNU/Linux, you may download the `macposts-0.5.0-cp312-cp312-manylinux_2_17_x86_64.manylinux2014_x86_64.whl`, and run in Bash (or other POSIX shells):
+For example, if you are using Python 3.12 on Debian Bookworm, you can download the `macposts-0.5.0-cp312-cp312-manylinux_2_17_x86_64.manylinux2014_x86_64.whl`, and run in Bash (or other POSIX shells):

 ```sh
 pip install macposts-0.5.0-cp312-cp312-manylinux_2_17_x86_64.manylinux2014_x86_64.whl
 ```

 to install MAC-POSTS v0.5.0.
+In the future we may publish this package to the official PyPI registry to ease this process, but we would like to first improve the quality of this package (see [GH-17]).

 If you are using some platform or Python version for which there is no precompiled package, you may try to install the package from source using the